South African cricket team in Zimbabwe in 1999–2000: Test match

 The match was played at the refurbished Harare Sports Club.
 The toss was won by South Africa who chose to bowl first on a pitch which had "quite a bit of grass left on it" (Note: A pitch with more grass on it is more likely to favour seam bowling attacks as the ball is likely to deviate when it bounces.
 South Africa's opening bowling attack of Allan Donald and Shaun Pollock was much more experienced and effective than the Zimbabwe bowling attack.
 The match was the fourth at Harare Sports Club during 1999 which created some problems preparing a higher quality pitch.) and favoured the experienced South African bowling attack.

 The first day was cut short with only 23 overs possible.
 (Note: Play stops in Test matches due to rain, bad light or wet ground conditions.
 Due to the need to play in good light conditions, it is not always possible to bowl a full allocation of overs (usually 90) during a days play.
 In this case, rain was responsible for the loss of overs.)
-Writing in Wisden, Geoffrey Dean was of the view that the match began in "conditions overwhelmingly favouring the bowlers" and a combination of the conditions, the "helpful pitch" and "injudicious strokes" by Zimbabwean batsmen saw the home side bowled out for only 102 runs by lunch on day two.
+Writing in Wisden, Geoffrey Dean was of the view that the match began in "conditions overwhelmingly favouring the bowlers" and a combination of the conditions, the "helpful pitch" and "injudicious strokes" by Zimbabwean batsmen saw the home team bowled out for only 102 runs by lunch on day two.
 The total was Zimbabwe's lowest in Test matches at the time; John Ward considered that the "brilliant" bowling of the South African attack and the low confidence of Zimbabwe's batsmen as well as the pitch and conditions were the causes of the batting collapse.